Simplify testing async I/O in javascript

 So what have we accomplished?
 Using two relatively small libraries, we were able to describe side-effects as data which vastly improves both readability and testability.

-# references
+references #

-# cofx ecosystem
+cofx ecosystem #

 I have no idea what I'm doing.
-Subscribe to my rss feed to read more of my articles.
+Subscribe to my rss feed to read more posts.